incredibleone/InvisibeCloak/README.md

 # InvisibeCloak
-Not only Harry potter, everyone can use the invisible cloak because evryone is special.
+Not only Harry potter, everyone can use the invisible cloak because everyone is special.
 Try the cloak and become an invisible personality.

 About
 A python program that presents the background image instead of the specified colored cloth.